MuSAELab/Multimodal-dataset-catalog/README.md

 # Speech-datasets (updated Sep 16th 2023)
-This repository lists publicly available speech datasets mainly in the cybersecurity and healthcare domain, and is updated constantly.
+This repository lists publicly available speech datasets mainly in the cybersecurity and healthcare domain, and is updated on a regular basis.
 ## Deepfakes
 [**ASVspoof 2021**](https://www.asvspoof.org/index2021.html): the commonly used deepfake dataset from the ASVspoof challenge series.
 This is the 2021 version which includes a deepfake track, with 600K utterances from a variety of generation algorithms and codecs.
 See also the [2019 version](https://datashare.ed.ac.uk/handle/10283/3336), which also has some DFs in the LA track.